Awesome Possum... Kicks Dr. Machino's Butt

 Awesome Possum...
-Kicks Dr. Machino's Butt is a video game created by Tengen for the Sega Mega Drive/Genesis that was released in late 1993.
+Kicks Dr. Machino's Butt is a video game created and published by Tengen for the Sega Mega Drive/Genesis that was released in late 1993.
 It also had many lines of digitized speech, unusual for its time, a feature with which the game was marketed.
-The box also states "it is an excellent educational game for all ages".
+The box also states, "it is an excellent educational game for all ages".
 The game included the voice talents of Walter Fields, Laurie Amat and Douglas Lawrence.

 Plot

 Mad scientist Dr. Machino has sent his robots to pollute the earth and endanger the wildlife.
 Aided by Killer Bee and Rad Rhino, Awesome Possum sets out to destroy the robots, put a stop to the mad scientist and save the world.

 Gameplay

 Awesome Possum includes environmental activist elements, with the character collecting empty bottles and cans, and answering questions about the environment to earn bonus points in his fight against the evil Dr. Machino.
 There are also various other animals located within levels which the character can ride to activate their ability, such as a bee which allows the character to fly or a rhino that catapults the character.
-There are a total of four worlds which together consist of 13 levels all together plus 12 bonus stages alongside the quiz which the character must collect as many recyclables as possible before the time expires.
+There are a total of four worlds which together consist of 13 levels all together plus 12 bonus stages alongside the quiz in which the character must collect as many recyclables as possible before the time expires.